catay/OneVsOne/README.txt

-OneVsOne plugin version 1.0.1  (October xx, 2006)
+OneVsOne plugin version 1.0.1  (November 2th, 2006)
 ------------------------------------------------

  The OneVsOne plugin makes it possible to play